 Science, experimentation, and inquiry

 Lab4U has always sought to bring science, experimentation, and inquiry closer to learning communities all over the world.
-At this time, we’re especially concerned with the experience of students and teachers in public schools, and we’re looking for ways to support them with resources to ensure quality distance learning experiences.
+At this time, we’re especially concerned with the experience of students and teachers in public schools.
+We’re looking for ways to support them with resources to ensure quality distance learning experiences.

-- How can we ensure that all students, independently of their origin, have the resources and tools they need for a quality science education?
+- How can we ensure that all students, have the resources and tools they need for a quality science education?

 - Who can we work with to multiply our impact in STEM education?